shapr/hlsexamples/README.md

 # hlsexamples
 This workshop lets you practice using the haskell-language-server on a file designed to showcase the features in the 1.4 release.

+# Ok, convince me?
+What's the big selling point?

+You get in-editor type errors.
+It's like ghcid or manually running a compile, but without the context switch, as you type.

 # How to get started
 Read the manual for [installation](https://haskell-language-server.readthedocs.io/en/latest/installation.html), or follow the instructions below.